-- 9 Dynamic Arrays and Stacks We are interested in implementing a stack using a dynamic array without a maximum size for the array in the beginning.
-Solve the following exercises. - 9.1 [] Generalize dynamic arrays to also support stacks that shrinks (ie. supports both PUSH and POP operations).
-The running time of any sequence of n operations must be $\Theta(n)$ and at any point in time your solution should use linear time in the number of elements currently in the stack. - 9.2 [] Show how one can obtain O(1) time per stack operation using dynamic arrays and linear space in the number of elements currently in the stack.
-Only consider growing stacks and thus ignore Pop.
+9 Dynamic Arrays and Stacks We are interested in implementing a stack using a dynamic array without a maximum size for the array initially.
+Solve the following exercises.

+- 9.1 [\] Generalize dynamic arrays also to support stacks that shrink (ie. supports both PUSH and POP operations).
+The running time of any sequence of n operations must be O(n), and at any point in time, your solution should use linear time in the number of elements currently in the stack. - 9.2 [\\] Show how one can obtain O(1) time per stack operation using dynamic arrays and linear space in the number of elements currently in the stack.
+Only consider growing stacks and thus ignore POP.
 Hint: Consider how the work can be evenly distributed over all operations.